segersniels/hyper-smooth/README.md

 }
 ```

-Adjusting `disableAutomaticTheming` will require a full reload.
+Adjusting `disableAutomaticTheming` may require a full reload.